 Bernhard completed his Doctorate Degree (Dr.-Ing.) in Food/Biotechnology at the University of Berlin, Germany.
 His work experience includes Unilever Germany, RJR Nabisco, and Buehler AG in Switzerland.
 In 1994 Bernhard joined General Mills, Inc. in Minneapolis and was Chief Science Officer and Vice President for Technology Strategy.
 He led the development of key enabling technologies resulting in major product innovations.
 Bernhard authored/co-authored over 160 patents and patent applications, established a Game Changer program and created a novel ‘Cashless Venturing’ initiative, enabling faster and more disruptive innovations.
 Under the Obama Administration, he was an invited participant at the White House Office for Science and Technology Policy for discussions on global protein security.
 Bernhard retired in 2015 after more than 20 years with General Mills and serves now as a Board Member at several organizations in the US and Europe.

-This new program is funded by the Seeding the Future Foundation whose vision is “a global food system that always provides equitable access to safe, nutritious, affordable, appealing, and trusted food for everyone and improves the health of people and our planet by being sustainable, resilient, and regenerative”.
-With concerns of climate change, social inequities, and increasing populations becoming ever more omnipresence in the conversation relating to food systems, there is an urgent need for impactful solutions.
-In partnership with the Food & Nutrition Innovation Institute at the Friedman School at Tufts University, this program aims to support the development of innovative solutions for a more equitable and sustainable food system by providing a cross-discipline group of students with relevant training and resources.
+The Ideation Lab is funded by the Seeding the Future Foundation whose vision is “a global food system that always provides equitable access to safe, nutritious, affordable, appealing, and trusted food for everyone and improves the health of people and our planet by being sustainable, resilient, and regenerative”.
+The Foundation was founded by Dr. Bernhard van Lengerich.
+After several decades with various food companies focusing on the intersection of science, technology, and innovation, Dr. van Lengerich now seeks to help feed the next one billion people by helping to support innovative solutions for a more equitable and sustainable food system.

-In addition to participating in the program’s components, students will have the ability to shape the program for the coming years.
+In addition to participating in the program’s components, student researchers will have the ability to shape the program for the coming years.

 Who we are looking for:

 Are you insatiably curious?
-Entrepreneurial in spirit?
+Want to work on a collaborative, interdisciplinary team?
 Have a fervent desire to make a difference?
 Do you love innovation?

-We are looking for current Friedman School students to take on the challenge of creating a better food system.
-This program will bring together keen minds from across-disciplines to tackle various issues within the food landscape.
-Though there is no set skillset necessary, students should bring a variety of interests and expertise – exposure to areas such as business, agriculture, nutrition, policy, STEM may be most relevant.
+We are looking for current Tufts graduate and professional degree-seeking students to take on the challenge of creating a better food system.
+This program will bring together keen minds from across programs to tackle various issues within the food and nutrition landscape.
+Though there is no set skillset necessary, students should bring a variety of interests and expertise – exposure to areas such as business, agriculture, nutrition, policy, design, or STEM may be most relevant.

 Qualities that we are looking for: